brianchaan/dotfiles/README.md

 ### Procedure for a brand new Mac

+1. Before beginning, install any system or OS updates through the App Store.
 1. Cmd+Space to open Spotlight, type *brew.sh*, and open in Safari.
     - Copy the bash command from the Homebrew website.
     - Cmd+Space and type *Terminal* to open the default Terminal.